Serendipity Happens€¦ to Deliver Million$

 Purpose, meaning, and recognition are more powerful motivators than economic self-interest, and large external rewards can reduce intrinsic motivation.

-Actions to address societal issues should be an integral part of strategy, and operations and should not be isolated as a separate activity under the heading of corporate social responsibility.
+Actions to address societal issues should be an of strategy, and operations and should not be isolated as a separate activity under the heading of corporate social responsibility.

-The most successful CEOs, on balance, are those who are developed inside the company but manage to retain an outside perspective
+The most successful CEOs, on balance, are those who are developed but manage to retain an outside perspective

 Social Business Moves to Workflow, Manufacturing, and Money